< Previous Next >

 intertidal to 30m northern Mexico to central Alaska size to 7cm

 This species is occasionally found intertidally.
 It has orange-red markings and frequently turquoise blue zigzag lines.
-The plates may occasionally be completely orange.
+The plates may occasionally be completely orange or green.
 The girdle is often banded.
 The hairs are densely branched with bristles giving the appearance of thick hairs.
 It prefers an active current or tidal wash.

 Mopalia sinuata Carpenter, 1864